makenova/qmk_firmware/keyboards/makenova/elementary/keymaps/split_space/readme.md

-# The default keymap for elementary
+# The split space keymap for elementary